tdhock/change-tutorial/Submission.md

 Note that we will include interactive exercises using http://rcloud.social/, each of about 2-5 minutes.
-These exercises will permit students to interactively experiment and learn about change-point detection from the R command line.
+These exercises will permit students to interactively experiment and learn about changepoint detection from the R command line.

 ### Rebecca, 90 minutes

 #### What is changepoint analysis and the different types of changepoints?
 10 minutes

 #### Methods for detecting changepoints.
-55 minutes
+60 minutes

 * Single and multiple changepoint detection algorithms
 * Likelihood based approaches
+* Exercise: Use the cpt.mean function to see if there is evidence for a change in mean in the Nile river data.
+If you identify a change, where is it and what are the pre and post change means?
+* Exercise: Use the cpt.var function to see if there is evidence for changes in variance in the FTSE100 data from the changepoint package.
+If you identify changes, where are they and what are the variances in each segment?
+* Exercise: Use the cpt.meanvar function to identify regions with different C+G content in the HC1 data within the changepoint package.
 * Non parametric approaches
+* Exercise: Look at the HeartRate data from the changepoint.np package.
+Use one of the non-parametric functions to see if there is evidence for changes in heart rate.
 * Choosing the number of changes
+* Exercise: Look at the FTSE100 data again and use the CROPS technique to determine an appropriate number of changes.
 * Demonstration using changepoint and changepoint.np packages

 #### Checking assumptions and summarizing results of a changepoint analysis.
-15 minutes
+20 minutes

 * In changepoint detection you cannot check assumptions such as Normality prior to analysis as the changes influence any diagnostics you may perform.
 * Demonstation assumption checking using changepoint package and previous class exercises.
+* Exercise: Check the assumptions you have made on the simulated, Nile, FTSE100 and HeartRate data using either the segment or residual check.

 ### Toby, Supervised changepoint detection, 70 minutes